Skip to content

 Neither of them said anything.
 He continued down the corridor.

-The Spire had given Gilvhar a classroom and the unspoken understanding that he would never cast again.
+The Spire had given him a classroom and the unspoken understanding that he would never cast again.
+Lyra's hands were steady at her sides.
+She intended them to stay that way.

 A map shimmered above the central table.
 Mountains in blue light, trench lines in opposing colors.
 The scryer feeds were live.